Yatish0/neocortexapi_Team_PY/source/NeoCortexUtils/docs/SDR-to-Bitmap.md

 ```
 In ```twoDimenArray2```, **N=156**, so the size of 1-D array (result2) is 156, and the 2-D array is **(int)Math.Sqrt(156) = 12**, **(int)Math.Sqrt(156)=12**.

 In ```DrawBitmap```, Width and height given is: 1024,1024 respectively.
-Color for inactive cell is set to Yellow and for active cell is set to Black.
+Color for inactive cell is set to Black and for active cell is set to Green.

 The generated SDR for TestMethod8 with inputs is: